If you've been thinking of refinancing your home loan, but don't know where to start, here's a step-by-step guide to help you.

 Once you've chosen your loan, it's time to begin your application.
 You can usually do this online, and you will typically need the following documents:

 Once your property has been valued and your documents have been inspected, the lender will then perform a credit assessment.
-If your credit history is satisfactory, then they will approve you for a loan.
-If not, you might be rejected, or might not qualify for your first choice loan.
+If your credit history is satisfactory and assuming everything is satisfactory, then they will approve you for a loan.

-Once you've been approved, the lender should send through a mortgage contract package, which usually includes:
+Once you've been approved, the lender will send through a mortgage contract package, which usually includes:

 Some of these things can be taken care of online.
 You then have to sign your mortgage contract and other loan documents and return them to your new lender.